cortexproject/cortex/docs/architecture.md

 ### Distributor

-The **distributor** service is responsible for handling incoming series from Prometheus.
+The **distributor** service is responsible for handling incoming samples from Prometheus.
 It's the first stop in the write path for series samples.
-Once the distributor receives samples from Prometheus, each series is validated for correctness and to ensure that it is within the configured tenant limits, falling back to default ones in case limits have not been overridden for the specific tenant.
-Valid samples and then split into batches and sent to multiple [ingesters](#ingester) in parallel.
+Once the distributor receives samples from Prometheus, each sample is validated for correctness and to ensure that it is within the configured tenant limits, falling back to default ones in case limits have not been overridden for the specific tenant.
+Valid samples are then split into batches and sent to multiple [ingesters](#ingester) in parallel.

 The validation done by the distributor includes:

-- The metric name is formally correct
+- The metric labels name are formally correct
 - The configured max number of labels per metric is respected
 - The configured max length of a label name and value is respected
 - The timestamp is not older/newer than the configured min/max time range